ingara/functional-ui-workshop/README.md

 npm start
 ```

-Open the propject in your favorite editor
+Open the project in your favorite editor

 ## Tasks
 ### 1. Implement your first action creator: `openWindow()`